Loretz1/CDRec/README.md

 1. Single-domain preprocessing, where each domain is processed independently.
-2. Joint-domain preprocessing, where cross-domain user alignment and data splitting are performed according to the warm evaluation setting.
+2. Joint-domain preprocessing, where cross-domain user alignment and data splitting are performed according to the cold evaluation setting.

 ### 1. Single-Domain Preprocessing for Cold-Start Scenarios